software-architects/time-cockpit-website/content/en/blog/2013/12/30/Stop-Mistaking-Being-Busy-for-Being-Productive.md

 ---
 layout: blog
 title: Stop Mistaking Being Busy for Being Productive
 teaser: At the current time of the year, many people are thinking about their New Year’s resolutions.
-Beside classics like “eat more vegetables” or “go to the gym more often”, you could add one for your job: Stop thinking you are productive if you are just busy.
+Beside classics like “eat more vegetables” or “go to the gym more often”, you could add one for your job -  Stop thinking you are productive if you are just busy.
 author: Rainer Stropek
-date: 2013-03-30
+date: 2013-12-30
 bannerimage:
+lang: en
 permalink: /blog/2013/12/30/Stop-Mistaking-Being-Busy-for-Being-Productive
 ---